HigherOrderCO/Kind/blog/3-getters-and-setters.md

 terrible; in Haskell, it looks terrible and is; in Kind, is the a joyful experience that makes you proud about your career choice.

-I'm making this post because this is such a huge, needed quality of life improvement that I really think every pure language should come with something similar out of the box, and I don't understand why this is so hard.
-You shouldn't need huge third party libs to do something as simple.
+I'm making this post because this is such a huge, needed quality-of-life improvement that I really think every pure language should come with something similar out-of-the-box, and I don't understand why this is made hard.
+You shouldn't need huge third party libs to do something that foundamental.

 Finally, note this is *not* a built-in lens implementation.
 Lenses are first-class objects.
 Instead, it is just a baseline syntax for immutably